seqeralabs/nf-training-intro/docs/part4-platform.md

 ## Conclusions

 You've now journeyed from the simplicity of command-line commands, through the structured approach of Bash scripting, and into the expansive realm of Nextflow, mastering a suite of powerful techniques for data analysis.
-Each step has brought its own set of advancements: from the manual specificity of the command line, we moved to the automated efficiency of Bash scripting, only to surpass it with Nextflow's scalability, parallelism, and reproducibility.
+Each step has brought its own set of advancements: from the manual specificity of the command-line, we moved to the automated efficiency of Bash scripting, only to surpass it with Nextflow's scalability, parallelism, and reproducibility.

 More specifically, Nextflow allows us to achieve the following: